 Health and Safety

-Our health and safety management approach has historically been decentralized, with each division applying its own expertise and experience to identifying hazards and risks, implementing controls, monitoring performance, and assigning appropriate accountabilities.
-We are now working to establish enterprise-wide standards, aligned with international best practice, as part of our commitment to continuous improvement, operational excellence and a stronger safety culture.
+Our health and safety management approach has historically been decentralized, with each division/operating site applying its own expertise and experience to identifying hazards and risks, implementing controls, monitoring performance, and assigning appropriate accountabilities.
+We are now establishing enterprise-wide standards, aligned with international best practice, as part of our commitment to continuous improvement, operational excellence and a stronger safety culture.

 Lost Time and Recordable Incidents

-In addition to the four fatalities, we reported 20 lost time incidents (which are recorded when a worker misses at least one shift following a workplace injury) and 58 recordable incidents (which include injuries resulting in death, lost time, restricted work, medical treatment beyond first aid, or loss of consciousness) across the company.
+During the year, we reported 17 lost time incidents (which are recorded when a worker misses at least one shift following a workplace injury) and 35 recordable incidents (which include injuries resulting in death, lost time, restricted work, medical treatment beyond first aid, or loss of consciousness) across the company.
+These statistics mark a slight increase over 2016 performance.

-Our overall safety performance in 2015 was good, with a lost time incident index (total number of lost time injuries per 200,000 work hours) of 0.14 and a total recordable incident index (total number of recordable injuries per 200,000 work hours) of 0.41, both of which are peer and industry leading but indicate a negative trend compared to recent years.
+Our overall safety performance in 2017 continued to be peer-leading, with a lost time incident index (total number of lost time injuries per 200,000 work hours) of 0.12 (compared to 0.11 in 2016) and a total recordable incident index (total number of recordable injuries per 200,000 work hours) of 0.26 (compared to 0.25 in 2016), both of which are peer- and industry-leading results.

 Lost Time Incident (LTI) Index